Evolving generalist controllers to handle a wide range of morphological variations: Evolving generalist controllers

-Although, we use NES in our experimental setup for their advantage in optimization of large dimensional continuous problem domains, our proposed algorithm employs a standard evolutionary process where any standard evolutionary algorithm can be used.
-Besides the standard EA hyperparameters, the hyperparameters used in our algorithm are: a predefined fixed set of $M$ and a training schedule $T$ that introduces a morphology in $M$ in a particular order in each generation during the evolutionary process.
-The algorithm starts with an empty set of $G$.
-In addition, we also keep an initially empty set $O$ to include outlier morphologies during the evolutionary process. $O$ is mainly used for evolutionary branching, but its need and exact use are clarified further in the following paragraphs. \\
+We employ xNES in our experiments, but the algorithm is adaptable to any standard evolutionary algorithm.
+The hyperparameters include a predefined fixed learning set $M$ of morphologies and a training schedule $T$ that introduces a morphology in $M$ in a particular order in each generation during the evolutionary process.
+The algorithm initializes with an empty set of $G$ and an empty set $O$ (Lines 1-2), to include outlier morphologies during the evolutionary process. $O$ is used for evolutionary branching.

-The initial population is generated using standard initialization methods such as uniform random initialization from a domain range, and individuals evaluated on morphology $m_i$ provided by the schedule $T$.
-Then, for each generation (including the first), the best individual $I_{best}$ in $P$ is selected based on the fitness value on $m_i$, and evaluated on all morphologies in set $M$ and its average fitness $\hat{f}^{\prime}$ is found.
-In case of the first generation, $I_{best}$ is added to $G$ as $I_1$, its fitness $\hat{f}^{\prime}$ saved as $\hat{f_1}$, and current morphology set saved as $M_1$, for the following generations, we check if $\hat{f}^{\prime} < \hat{f_1}$ (assuming minimization problem), then, $I_1$ and $\hat{f_1}$ are replaced by $I_{best}$ and $\hat{f_1}^{\prime}$. \\
+The initial population is generated using uniform random initialization from a domain range, and individuals evaluated on morphology $m_j$ provided by the schedule $T$.
+For each generation (including the first), the best individual $I_{best}$ in $P$ is selected based on the fitness value on $m_j$, and evaluated on all morphologies in set $M$ and its average fitness $\hat{f}^{\prime}$ is found (Line 14).
+In case of the first generation, $I_{best}$ is saved as $I_i$, its fitness $\hat{f}^{\prime}$ saved as $\hat{f}$, for the following generations, we check if $\hat{f}^{\prime} < \hat{f_1}$ (assuming minimization problem), then, $I_i$ and $\hat{f}$ are replaced by $I_{best}$ and $\hat{f_1}^{\prime}$ (Lines 15-17).